Minimum Distance Summaries for Robust Neural Posterior Estimation: Related Works

 \section{Related Works}

-As discussed in Section~\ref{bg-rsbi}, there is a growing body of robust SBI approaches, and MDS fits most naturally as a \emph{robust summaries} method, but differs in its focus as a lightweight, test-time robustification that preserves amortization.
-A related line of work minimizes the simulation-gap in the summary-space by introducing a regularization term during joint training of a NPE with a neural summary statistic network \citep{huangLearningRobustStatistics2023g, elsemullerDoesUnsupervisedDomain2025c}, which can be framed as a form of unsupervised domain adaptation.
+As discussed in Section~\ref{bg-rsbi}, there is a growing body of robust SBI approaches, and MDS fits most naturally as a \emph{robust summaries} method \citep{kellySimulationbasedBayesianInference2025b}, but differs in its focus as a lightweight, test-time robust method that preserves amortization.
+A related line of work is also motivated by minimizing the simulation-gap with a modified summary statistic as with MDS, but does so by introducing a regularization term during joint training of a NPE with a neural summary statistic network \citep{huangLearningRobustStatistics2023g, elsemullerDoesUnsupervisedDomain2025c}, which can be framed as a form of unsupervised domain adaptation.
 In contrast, MDS minimizes the simulation-gap in data-space and preserves amortization by adapting purely on the summary queries.
 A complementary direction introduces explicit error models to account for the simulation-gap \citep{wardRobustNeuralPosterior2022a, kelly2024misspecification}.
 The robust NPE of \citet{wardRobustNeuralPosterior2022a} augments NPE with a spike-and-slab error model, and performs inference by integrating over latent variables.
 While statistically principled, such approaches require additional modeling assumptions and nontrivial test-time computations (additional MCMC over latent variables).
 Our proposed MDS, by leveraging the MMD, is model-free, and has a lightweight test-time adaptation in the form of a deterministic optimization problem.